tnyyssela/Polly/README.md

   Parrot AR 2.0 Drone application for antonymous flight, facial tracking, and search capabilities.

-  Written in Node.js using OOS libraries and AWS Rekognition Services API.
+  Written in Node.js using OSS libraries and AWS Rekognition Services API.

 Installation:
 ==========